 - Press the push-button three times.
-The currently selected type is displayed, alternating with the letters "tYP". - Use the adjustment knob to adjust the motor type to the desired value. - Return to the Stage 1 bandwidth display either by pressing the pushbutton once again.
+The currently selected type is displayed, alternating with the letters "tYP". - Use the adjustment knob to adjust the motor type to the desired value. - Return to the Stage 1 bandwidth display by pressing the push-button once again.

-2 Selecting A Motor Type for Stage 2
+Selecting a Motor Type for Stage 2

-Refer to the list of motors enclosed with this user's manual to determine which type (1 to 10) is appropriate for the motors used.
+Refer to the list of motors enclosed with this user's manual to determine which curve number (1 to 10) is appropriate for the type of motors used.

-- Set the selection knob to STAGE 2 OFFSET/BANDWIDTH.
-The offset is displayed, alternating with the letters "OFt". - Press the push-button twice.
-The currently selected motor type is displayed, alternating with the letters "tYP". - Use the adjustment knob to adjust the motor type to the desired value. - Return to the Stage 2 offset display by pressing the push-button once again.
+- Set the selection knob to STAGE2-OFFSET/BANDWIDTH/MIN.
+SPEED.
+The Stage 2 bandwidth is displayed and flashes. - Press the push-button three times.
+The currently selected type is displayed, alternating with the letters "tYP". - Use the adjustment knob to adjust the motor type to the desired value. - Return to the Stage 2 bandwidth display either by pressing the pushbutton once again.